Portal (video game): Gameplay

 A representation of how the (magnitude of) linear momentum is conserved through portals.
-By jumping into the blue portal, the character is launched out of the orange portal and onto the platform on the right.
+By jumping into the blue portal, the player is launched out of the orange portal and onto the platform on the right.

 A more advanced portal technique.
-The character builds up speed using two blue portals, to reach an otherwise unreachable area.
-The second blue portal is carefully created in mid-air, after exiting the orange portal for the first time, destroying the first blue portal in the process.
+The player builds up speed using two blue portals to reach an otherwise unreachable area; after exiting the orange portal for the first time, the second blue portal is carefully created in mid-air, destroying the first blue portal in the process.